golota60/yace/README.md

 This project's goal **is not** to replace VSCode or similar based-on-JS popular IDEs, but rather to explore the possibilites and bounds of performant JS desktop apps.

 <img width="1060" alt="image" src="https://user-images.githubusercontent.com/37072867/179373226-6b998653-731d-4faa-8d51-332ad3008350.png">

+Note: Saving files is **disabled** by default.
+This is done as a security measure so there's no can't overwrite your data when a bug happens.